Reduce workplace stress for IT with an email signature manager

-IT professionals must walk this tightrope of email signature management with significant consequences to the organization if they fail – a perfect storm for workplace stress!
+IT professionals must walk this tightrope of email signature management with significant consequences for the organization if they fail – a perfect storm for workplace stress!

 How an email signature manager can reduce workplace stress

 The answer to these challenges comes in the form of a centralized email management software system like Exclaimer.
-Exclaimer makes email signature management an automated rather than manual process.
-This has the benefit of reducing workloads, mitigating the risks of delay and human error, alleviating timebound pressure, and giving back precious time to IT teams to spend on other priorities.
+Exclaimer is designed to make email signature management an automated rather than manual process, reducing workloads, mitigating the risks of delay and human error, alleviating timebound pressure, and giving back precious time to IT teams to spend on other priorities.

-A specialist email signature solution comes into its own when scaled up across entire organizations, mainly mid to large-sized enterprises with thousands of employees.
+A specialist email signature management system really comes into its own when scaled up across entire organizations; particularly mid to large-sized enterprises with thousands of employees.
 It overcomes the complexity of managing email signatures by delivering:

 Fast, accurate deployment of email signatures to assigned email accounts.
 Crucially this is both automated and centralized – ideal for distributed IT teams serving the needs of distributed workforces.

 Total control over the whole gamut of email signature elements from personal identifiable information to social media icons, email banners, legal disclaimers, feedback buttons and meeting scheduling links.

 An easy drag and drop design process for creating world-class email signatures.
 Non-technical (e.g. marketing) users can adopt colors, images and data elements and resize and preview them instantly.

 Brand and design consistency of email signatures across all users and their emails, including those sent from mobile devices

 The ability to define rules used to group employees into different departments or using Active Directory/Google Directory to complete contact details.